m4rkw/monzo-utils/README.md

 other potential issues due to my having very limited time to work on it.
 It pretty much assumes you're in the UK and using GBP as your main currency, there's no support for other currencies yet.
-There is some support for specifying transactions in dollar amounts (precede with a $) but this hasn't been well tested.
+There is some support for specifying transactions in dollar amounts, precede the amount with a $ and it will attempt to use the current exchange rate to estimate the GBP amount, but this hasn't been well tested.

 I switched to Monzo a few weeks before releasing this project on github after around 20 years of using various different scraping technologies to scrape my